Leonardo at RIAT 2025

 T-346A

-The Italian Air Force's T-346A jet trainer also flew at RIAT.
+The Italian Air Force's T-346A jet trainer will also fly at RIAT.
 The M-346 is a twin-engine, tandem-seat jet aircraft with fully digital flight controls and avionics, optimised for advanced military pilot training, offering a broad range of training capabilities combined with long-term reliability, at the heart of a complex and integrated training system.
 The wide flight envelope, high thrust-to-weight ratio and ‘carefree’ manoeuvrability at high angles of attack make the M-346’s handling similar to that of next-generation combat aircraft, like the Eurofighter Typhoon or the F-35.
 This maximises training effectiveness and reduces flight hours on front line aircraft.

 JAS-39C Gripen